wobo-gavin/repo0312/UPGRADING.md

 ----------

 /* Replaced /* Replaced /* Replaced Guzzle */ */ */ now uses [PSR-7](http://www.php-fig.org/psr/psr-7/) for HTTP messages.
-Due to the fact that these messages are immutable, this prompted a re-architecting of /* Replaced /* Replaced /* Replaced Guzzle */ */ */ to use a middleware based system rather than an event system.
+Due to the fact that these messages are immutable, this prompted a refactoring of /* Replaced /* Replaced /* Replaced Guzzle */ */ */ to use a middleware based system rather than an event system.
 Any HTTP message interaction (e.g., `/* Replaced /* Replaced /* Replaced Guzzle */ */ */Http\Message\Request`) need to be updated to work with the new immutable PSR-7 request and response objects.
-Any event listeners or subscribers need to be updated to become middleware functions that wrap handlers (or are injected into a `/* Replaced /* Replaced /* Replaced Guzzle */ */ */Http\HandlerStack`.
+Any event listeners or subscribers need to be updated to become middleware functions that wrap handlers (or are injected into a `/* Replaced /* Replaced /* Replaced Guzzle */ */ */Http\HandlerStack`).

+The change to PSR-7 unfortunately required significant refactoring to /* Replaced /* Replaced /* Replaced Guzzle */ */ */
+due to the fact that PSR-7 messages are immutable. /* Replaced /* Replaced /* Replaced Guzzle */ */ */ 5 relied on an event
+system from plugins.
+The event system relied on mutability of HTTP messages and side effects in order to work.
+With immutable messages, you have to change your workflow to become more about either returning a value (e.g., functional middlewares) or setting a value on an object. /* Replaced /* Replaced /* Replaced Guzzle */ */ */ v6 has chosen the functional middleware approach.

 - Removed `/* Replaced /* Replaced /* Replaced Guzzle */ */ */Http\BatchResults`
 - Removed `/* Replaced /* Replaced /* Replaced Guzzle */ */ */Http\Collection`